USJETAA/Sasakawa USA Grants for JETAA Chapters and Sub-chapters

-This is the fourth year of the Chapter Grant Program for JETAA Chapters and Sub-Chapters in partnership with Sasakawa USA.
+In partnership with the Sasakawa Peace Foundation USA, USJETAA administers the Chapter Grant Program for JETAA Chapters and Sub-Chapters.
 This grant program provides opportunities for the alumni associations of the Japan Exchange & Teaching Program (JET Program) to partner with Sasakawa USA and USJETAA to organize events and activities on U.S.-Japan relations in their regions.
 To build the JET alumni associations’ capacity and activities to improve the U.S. Japan relationship, Sasakawa USA, USJETAA, and the selected chapters will collaborate to develop the programs of the grant.
 USJETAA and Sasakawa USA will work with the chapters to workshop these events.

-In the fourth year of the program, Sasakawa USA and USJETAA have awarded grants to two JETAA chapters in its first application round.
+In the fifth year of the program, Sasakawa USA and USJETAA have awarded grants to three JETAA chapters.
 The selected JETAA chapters are:

 This grant program intends to support JETAA chapters in hosting robust events that further U.S.-Japan relations at the grassroots level.
 By receiving this grant and working with Sasakawa USA/USJETAA, we expect the JETAA chapters will be able to elevate their leadership role in their local U.S.-Japan community as well as strengthen the JET alumni network in the United States.
 The program also intends to support the event planners/chapter leaders take on more ambitious programs than they could without the grant.
 In addition, we hope to provide JETAA chapters an opportunity to learn about the grant process for those interested in applying for larger grants at other organizations in the future.

 All applications should have a clear focus on a particular aspect of U.S.-Japan relations.
 Applicants should think critically about the application questions and elaborate as much as possible on how the event contributes to U.S.-Japan relations in their local community.